dstito/Exploring-Customer-Experience-and-Predicting-Customer-Booking-Behaviour/README.md

 # Overview
-This reposity contains two main tasks (end-to-end Projects) given from British Airways Data Science Job Simulation on Forage, which are
+This reposity contains two main tasks (end-to-end Projects) given by British Airways Data Science Job Simulation on Forage, which are
 1. **Exploring Customer Experience with British Airways**.
 2. **Predicting Customer Booking Behaviour with British Airways**.